LikeTheSalad/aaper/README.md

 As we could see above in the default behavior example, there are only two things we need to do in order to use Aaper into our Activities or Fragments:

-- **Step one:** Initialize Aaper, this can be done by calling `Aaper.init()` only once, therefore a great place to do it is in your app's `Application.onCreate` method, as shown in the example above.
+- **Step one:** Make sure that the permissions you'll request with Aaper **are defined in your** `AndroidManifest.xml` file too.
+If you attempt to request a permission at runtime that isn't in your manifest, the OS will silently ignore your request.
-- **Step two:** Annotate an Activity or Fragment method with the `@EnsurePermissions` annotation where you provide a list of permissions that such method needs in order to work properly.
+- **Step two:** Initialize Aaper, this can be done by calling `Aaper.init()` only once, therefore a great place to do it is in your app's `Application.onCreate` method, as shown in the example above.
+- **Step three:** Annotate an Activity or Fragment method with the `@EnsurePermissions` annotation where you provide a list of permissions (that are also defined in your `AndroidManifest.xml`) that such method needs in order to work properly.
 Alternatively, you can also pass an optional parameter named `strategyName`, where you can specify the behavior of handling such permissions' request.
 More info below under `Changing the default behavior`.

 That's it, if you want to know how to modify Aaper's behavior to suit your needs, take a look at `Changing the default behavior`.